How to keep your car looking new

-When protecting your car’s retail value, looks can be everything.
+When protecting your car’s value, looks can be everything.
 Scratches, marks and general grubbiness will not maximise your chances of getting the best price possible for your car.
 Are YOU waxing and washing your car regularly enough?
 It could mean a better price when you sell your car.

 Your car is an investment and you’ll spend quite a large amount of time and money to own it and then potentially even more maintaining it over the years.
 Your car’s value can fall fast, but keeping it looking good can protect its asset value.
 It makes sense to keep it in tip top condition and looking great!